-Nestled between three different regions (Lombardy, Veneto and Trentino-Alto Adige), Lake Garda is the largest body of water in Italy, a destination which with its peaceful and serene atmosphere is even able to captivate cyclists with the sense of stillness and serenity it conveys.
-A testament to this are the thousands of cyclists who, throughout the year to the northern banks of the lake to enjoy a holiday on the back of their bike.
+Surrounded by three different regions (Lombardy, Veneto and Trentino-Alto Adige), Lake Garda is the largest body of water in Italy, and is even able to captivate cyclists with the sense of stillness and serenity it conveys.
+A testament to this are the thousands of cyclists who, throughout the year, rush to the northern banks of the lake to enjoy a holiday on the back of their bike.

 The clear, fresh waters of the lake are, in fact, surrounded by postcard-worthy vistas within the verdant hills, where Monte Baldo and Monte Tremalzo soar a short distance away.